iotaledger/introduction-docs/docs/guides/token_migration.md

  *         - Sort the inputs in descending order based on balance;
  *         - Pick first N inputs (where N = MAX_INPUTS_PER_BUNDLE) and see if their accumulative balance >= MINIMUM_MIGRATION_BALANCE
  *         - If yes, then repeat the process for next N inputs.
 Otherwise, iterate on the remaining inputs and add it to a chunk that has space for more inputs
- *         - If there's no chunk with space left, then ignore these funds.
+ *         - If there is no chunk with space left, then ignore these funds.
 NOTE THAT THESE FUNDS WILL ESSENTIALLY BE LOST!
  *
- * NOTE: If the total sum of provided inputs are less than MINIMUM_MIGRATION_BALANCE, then this method will just return and empty array as those funds can't be migrated.
+ * NOTE: If the total sum of provided inputs are less than MINIMUM_MIGRATION_BALANCE, then this method will just return and empty array as those funds cannot be migrated.
  *
  * This method gives precedence to max inputs over funds.
-It ensures, a maximum a bundle could have is 30 inputs and their accumulative balance >= MINIMUM_MIGRATION_BALANCE
+It ensures a maximum a bundle could have is 30 inputs and their accumulative balance >= MINIMUM_MIGRATION_BALANCE
  *
  * @method selectInputsForUnspentAddresses
  *